 - As unique individuals, we each learn differently because we are all made with different strengths and challenges.
 We believe the most effective form of instruction begins with assessing intern baselines, presenting information on an appropriate level, instructor modeling, followed by intern application of the material.
-Interns will observe the internship supervisors facilitate sessions in their areas of expertise for the first week and then at the beginning of each rotation, focusing on improving observation skills and increasing repertoire.
+Interns will observe the internship supervisors facilitate sessions in their areas of expertise for about the first 2-3 weeks.
+About the first month of internship focuses on improving observation skills and increasing repertoire.
 Interns will then co-lead sessions with supervisors, applying knowledge and therapeutic techniques with guidance and assistance.
 When interns demonstrate competency in clinical foundations and are ready to lead sessions independently, they will first do so with direct supervision before progressing to leading sessions alone.
-Leading sessions alone offers interns the flexibility to flourish as a clinician in their own space, using weekly supervision opportunities to brainstorm, role- play, discuss, and grow in their musical, clinical, and professional skills.
-This process is evident in the progression of intern schedules. - Interns will receive feedback frequently in both verbal and written format.
+Leading sessions alone offers interns the flexibility to flourish as a clinician in their own space, using weekly supervision opportunities to brainstorm, role- play, discuss, and grow in their musical, clinical, and professional skills. - Interns will receive feedback frequently in both verbal and written format.
 A significant learning objective during internship is to develop insight and the ability to critically analyze themselves and their work objectively and accurately, assess and evaluate their strengths and weaknesses, revise their strategies, and implement them successfully.
 The internship director and supervisors will provide interns with appropriate opportunities and guidance in developing these skills, as well as positive and healthy self-care practices and boundaries. - At UK HealthCare, music therapy interns will find extensive resources and opportunities for clinical and professional growth, while experiencing a positive work environment and team approach to quality patient care.